lbell/pretty-google-calendar/README.md

 Since it is based on Full Calendar, theoretically, anything that is possible there is possible here.
 Contact me for requests for additional functionality, and let's see what we can create together!

 ## Changelog

+### 1.4.2
+- Tested to WordPress 6.3.1
+- Fixed: Remove seconds on pop-up time

 ### 1.4.1